Thomas Morgan (MP died 1603)

-Thomas Morgan, DL, JP (died 1603) was a Welsh Member of the Parliament of England.
+Thomas Morgan, MP, DL, JP (1534 - 1603) was a Welsh Member of the Parliament of England.

+Life

-He was the eldest son of Sir Rowland Morgan of Machen, Monmouthshire and educated at the Middle Temple.
+He was the eldest son of Sir Rowland Morgan of Plas Machen, Monmouthshire (1498-1577) and paternal grandson of Thomas Morgan (?-d.
+1538) and wife Elsbeth Vaughan (1482-?), and was educated at the Middle Temple.
 He inherited Tredegar House from his cousin Miles Morgan, who had died at sea after inheriting it from William Morgan.

 He was a Justice of the Peace for Monmouthshire from c.
 1570 and appointed High Sheriff of Monmouthshire for 1580–81.
 He served a Deputy Lieutenant for the county from 1587 until his death.
 He was elected M.P. for Monmouthshire in 1588.

-He married Elizabeth, the daughter of Roger Bodenham, with whom he had 9 sons and 13 daughters. he was succeeded by his son, Sir William Morgan.
+He married Elizabeth, the daughter of Roger Bodenham, with whom he had 9 sons and 13 daughters.
+He was succeeded by his son, Sir William Morgan of Tredegar.